Shawshank01/social-threat-guardian/backend/README.md

 ### Notifications
 - All endpoints require `Authorization: Bearer <jwt>`; `requireAuth` uses that token to populate `req.user.id`.
- - Hate-score alerts are throttled: when the background poll detects `HATE_SCORE_ALERT` (e.g., hate score > 20), one notification is emitted and further alerts are suppressed for 6 hours.
+- Hate-score alerts (`HATE_SCORE_ALERT`) are throttled: when the background poll detects the threat index average at/above the user’s threshold, one notification per user is emitted and further alerts are suppressed for 6 hours.
+Users must enable `THREAT_INDEX_ALERTS_ENABLED` and set optional `THREAT_INDEX_THRESHOLDS` via `/user-preferences`; otherwise no alert is sent.
+Threshold parsing takes the first numeric value in the JSON array/object, falling back to 20 if missing.

 #### List notifications
 - `GET /notifications`